pablogalve/Caramel-Trading-Engine/README.md

 ### Submit your changes for review
 Create a Pull Request with your changes.
 I promise that I'll review it as soon as possible to include it in the main repository!

+## Setup database
+You will need to set up your own database.
+This time I'm using phpmyadmin.
+1. Go to "demo_database_backup/demo_database.sql" and import this .sql file into your phpmyadmin database.
+This will create all the needed tables + add some demo data.
+2. Go to "exchange/demo-database.php" and rename the file from "demo-database.php" to "database.php"
+3. Introduce your credentials inside "database.php" (DB_Server, DB_Username, DB_Password, DB_Database)
+Congratulations!
+Your database is setup and running!

 ## Live Demo
 ### Instructions